zdsman/fsetgrp-api/README.md

 #### Enabling Assignments
 - OR
-  - `fset:grp:assignment:*:fset-group-admin:*:o-*:*`
+  - `fset:grp:assignment:*:fset-group-admin:*:o-*:*` - (FSETGrp Admin)
   - `fset:grp:assignment:*:fset-group-admin:*:g-<groupId>:*`

-### Remove an AWS Full-Product Account from a Group
+### Remove an AWS Product Account from a Group
-Removes an AWS full-product account from the group.
-A full-product account must be associated to at least one full-product account.
+Removes an AWS product account from the group.
+A product account must be associated to at least one FSETGrp.
+Only a product account owner can remove the account from the group.

 An error will be returned under the following conditions:
 1. The Group does not exist
-2. The Full-Product is not associated to the group
+2. The Product is not associated to the group
+3. Removal would orphan the account (not in any other FSETGrp)
-3. The Caller does not have the enabling assignments to remove product accounts from the group.
-Please notice that both assignments listed in the `Required Assignments` section are required to enable this API.
+4. The Caller does not have the enabling assignments to remove product accounts from the group.

 ```
-remove_product_account_to_group(GroupFri='string', ProductAccount='string')
+remove_product_account_to_group(GroupFri='string', ProductAccountId='string')
 ```
 #### Parameters
 - **GroupFri** - FRI of the group to be updated.
-- **ProductAccount** - The 12-digit AWS AccountId.
+- **ProductAccountId** - The 12-digit AWS AccountId.

 #### Response
 ```